zainozzaini/Laravel-HTMLPurifier-Bundle/README.md

 ## HTMLPurifier Bundle for Laravel

-You must then autoload the bundle in bundles.php:
+You must autoload the bundle in bundles.php:

     return array(
         'purifier' => array('auto'=>true)